JunoField/RFIDAlarm/README.md

 ### Adding/removing cards
 This can only be done by the master user. *Note: No buzzer sounds in this mode just yet.*
 1. In arm/disarm state, hold down the admin button and scan the admin card (i.e. the one assigned to user ID 0).
-Please note that if a non-admin card is used, nothing will happen - no error will be displayed.
+Please note that if a non-admin card is used, arming/disarming will commence as normal.
 2. Release the button immediately after scanning the card.
 You should see "Admin mode: Push to exit" followed by "Scan to add; Scan to remove" - if it says "Please scan card", you have held the button down too long.

 At this point, scan a card: